 How Does PayPal Key Work?

 PayPal Key is brand new, which means it’s not yet available to all PayPal account holders.
-To find out if you have it, just log into your account or on the PayPal app, and look for the PayPal Key option.
+To find out if you have it, just log into your account or on to the PayPal app and look for the PayPal Key option.

 If it’s there, all you really need to do to set it up is choose a payment method (one that’s already loaded in your PayPal Wallet).